mmatyas/pegasus-docs/docs/user-guide/config-files.md

 `players` | The number of players who can play the game.
 Either a single number (eg. `2`) or a number range (eg. `1-4`).
 `release` | The date when the game was released, in YYYY-MM-DD format (eg. `1985-05-22`).
 Month and day can be omitted if unknown (eg. `1985-05` or `1985` alone is also accepted).
 `rating` | The rating of the game, in percentages.
 Either an integer percentage in the 0-100% range (eg. `70%`), or a fractional value between 0 and 1 (eg. `0.7`).
 `launch` | If this game must be launched differently than the others in the same collection, a custom launch command can be defined for it.
+As an alternate name, `launch` is also accepted.
-`command` | Same as `launch`.
-Use whichever you prefer.
+`workdir` | The working directory in which the game is launched.
+Defaults to the directory of the launched program.
+Alternatively, `working-directory` and `cwd` are also accepted as the name of this field.

 Like with the collections, keys starting with `x-` can be used to extend the format with additional data.
 This could be used, for example, by other softwares (eg. scrapers) to store some program-specific data.